nin2yasu/iag/README.md

 ```

 ### Option 1: Deploy using local ConfigMap
-In this case you load your configuration into an entry of a ConfigMap object.
+In this case you load your configuration assets into entries of a ConfigMap object.
 This ConfigMap is then mounted to the /var/iag/config directory of the IAG container.

 #### Create Config Map
 Create a config map containing your configuration:
 ```
-oc create configmap iag-config --from-file configs/hello-world/src/hello-world.yaml
+oc create configmap iag-config --from-file=configs/hello-world/src/
 ```

 #### Install Template